duc-analytica/DUC/README.md

 Attribute | Definition
 ------------ | -------------
 API | American Petroleum Identification Code
-Type | Vertical, Horizontal drill
+Type | Vertical or Horizontal drill
+Status | a.
+Active: Producing and having an ultimate recovery number
+b.
+Completed: Hooked up and and ready for production, may not be producting yet